topchiyev/SmoothPwmChannel/README.md

 * Also thanks to [MultiWii](http://www.multiwii.com/) project team.
 For their excellent explanation of [Arduino PWM generation](https://code.google.com/p/multiwii/wiki/PWM_Generation) principles and corresponding pieces of code they have published.

 ## Testing
 In development process I wrote a script in JS to test the algorithm.
-[Here]() You can play with it.
+It is also published in the repository.
+[Here](http://public.itopchiyev.com/SmoothPwmChannelJS/index.html) You can play with it.